allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Reverse Track.
 Define a Reverse AR track in PEX by checking the ”Reverse Track” box on the first ”AREX”

 sortie event.
 PEX will then disregard the second AREX and ARCP times and use the final ARIP time as real AREX time.
-PEX assumes a reverse AR track has the fol owing sortie events sequence: ARIP, ARCP, AREX, AREX, ARCP, and ARIP.
+PEX assumes a reverse AR track has the following sortie events sequence: ARIP, ARCP, AREX, AREX, ARCP, and ARIP.
 AR Track duration is the time between the ARCP/ARCT and the final AREX \(which is really the geographic ARIP\).

 9. Airspace and Range Data.
 The flying schedules \(except Custom Schedule\) provide options to show airspace/range Name, Entry Time, IP \(Initial Point\) Time, and/or Exit Time.

-A. If you use the Sortie Events Builder tab to schedule your airspace/ranges, PEX looks for the following Mission Board Sortie Events to populate the following airspace/range data: 1\) Entry time: "LL EP", "Area Entry", and "ALTN EP"
+1. If you use the Sortie Events Builder tab to schedule your airspace/ranges, PEX looks for the following Mission Board Sortie Events to populate the following airspace/range data: 1\) Entry time: "LL EP", "Area Entry", and "ALTN EP"

 2\) IP time: "IP" \(but will display only if followed by LL EX, Area Exit, or ALTN EX\) 3\) Exit time: "LL EX", "Area Exit", and "ALTN EX"

 !!!
 Note If the Entry, IP, and Exit locations are the same \(e.g., IR 275\), PEX wil list the times on one line.
 If the locations are different \(e.g., IR 175 PtA, IR 175 IP, and IR 175 PtZ\), PEX will list the times on separate lines.

-B. If you use the Mission Builder tab, Sorties grid, Airspace columns to schedule your airspace/ranges, PEX include whatever you schedule for airspace/range Start Time and End Time.
+2. If you use the Mission Builder tab, Sorties grid, Airspace columns to schedule your airspace/ranges, PEX include whatever you schedule for airspace/range Start Time and End Time.

-C. If you use the Custom Schedule report, the airspace process is simpler and more generic.
+3. If you use the Custom Schedule report, the airspace process is simpler and more generic.
 Any PEX Sortie Event or Airspace that you schedule between the Takeoff and Land times, that has a Location Name specified, wil show up on the report when you select Location, Airspace Entry, or Airspace Exit.
 Exit/End Time is based on Sortie Event Duration or Airspace End Time.

 10. Miscellaneous.

-A. If "IAF" is entered as a sortie event, the IAF time wil display on the schedule and "Pattern Time"
+1. If "IAF" is entered as a sortie event, the IAF time wil display on the schedule and "Pattern Time"

 wil calculate as the time between the IAF time and Land time.

-B. If ”Bus” is entered as a sortie event, the ”Bus” local time will show up in Remarks.
+2. If ”Bus” is entered as a sortie event, the ”Bus” local time will show up in Remarks.

-C. A cancelled sortie will show up with a gray background and ”CANX” in the Mission Number field.
+3. A cancelled sortie will show up with a gray background and ”CANX” in the Mission Number field.

-D. Crew will show up in the same order as on the Mission Board/Flying Schedule module.
+4. Crew will show up in the same order as on the Mission Board/Flying Schedule module.
 If the order is not as desired on this report, make the change on the Mission Board/Flying Schedule module.

-E. If a person is assigned a WX Cat \(Personnel> Quals & Certs\), the fighter schedule will display the category in parentheses to the right of the crew position.
+5. If a person is assigned a WX Cat \(Personnel> Quals & Certs\), the fighter schedule will display the category in parentheses to the right of the crew position.
 This applies when the person has a MDS

 qualification matching that scheduled on the sortie.
 If the MDS is different, the parentheses are empty.

 11. Bomber Schedule New Prototype.
 PEX 5.12 includes a prototype for an improved flying schedule report.
 Please send the Help Desk any feedback you have on this prototype.
 To make maximum use of this report:

-A. In the WinPEX Labels module, at Scheduling – Mission Board – Mission Builder, re-label IFF to IFC, OFP, or Block as desired.
+1. In the WinPEX Labels module, at Scheduling – Mission Board – Mission Builder, re-label IFF to IFC, OFP, or Block as desired.
 Use that field on the Mission Board and it will show up on the schedule.

-B. Enter all your AR data on the ARCP sortie event line.
+2. Enter all your AR data on the ARCP sortie event line.

 Personnel Fly Hours